 It’s really not difficult to be successful in this type of work.
 But the following advice is worth mentioning so you can determine if this would be right for you.

-1. Having compassion for the elderly is first and foremost.
+1. Having compassion for seniors is first and foremost.
 Understand that our elders have “paid their dues” in life and have contributed to society in various ways – working, raising families, volunteering, etc. They are to be treated with the same respect that any one of us want to be treated.
 (The Golden Rule)

 3. Do not force the guidance during the lessons – encourage instead!
 Even if a picture is totally off, that’s OK – do allow for individual expression!